 The Office of Children With Special Health Needs (CSHN) provides a number of services to Vermont children - birth to age 21 - who have complex health conditions, and to their families.

 Families are a child’s best caregivers, advocates and decision-makers.
 Our mission is to provide information, medical services, care coordination and resources to help families support their children’s well being, growth and development.

-CSHN focuses on coordinating our efforts with the good work done by children’s primary care physicians.
-With the family’s permission, we stay in close touch.
+CSHN staff coordinates our efforts with the care provided by your child's primary care physicians.
+With your family’s permission, we stay in close touch.

 Community Connections & Resources